 As described in our 2021 Annual Report on Form 10-K, COVID-19 had a significant adverse impact on our results of operations during the first quarter of 2021, and we did not experience a return to our pre-COVID-19 historical seasonal levels of revenue until the fourth quarter of 2021.
-To a large extent, we continued to experience similar pre-COVID-19 levels of activity during the first half of 2022.
+To a large extent, we have experienced similar, or have exceeded, pre-COVID-19 levels of activity during the first nine months of 2022.
 As our operating performance has improved, we have ceased certain of the temporary operating cost savings initiatives we implemented in response to COVID-19 and have increased our investment in our business through additional capital expenditures.